Outsourcing: India overview

 Letters of credit.

-Unless India has a reciprocal IP rights arrangement for enforcement of a foreign judgment, that judgment cannot be enforced in India.
+Unless India has a reciprocal intellectual property (IP) rights arrangement for enforcement of a foreign judgment, that judgment cannot be enforced in India.
 For example, a US judgment is not directly enforceable in India, though it can be enforced by filing a fresh suit in an Indian court, based on the US judgment.
 While the process can take time, certain grounds make the judgment unenforceable, and these include:

 The judgment was not issued by a court of competent jurisdiction.